F1PFC/TTN_GPS_Tracker/Readme.md

     Waiting for Startup GPS Fix

 Note that the program has stopped waiting for the GPS to get a fix, and the LED is on.
+When the tracker is waiting for a GPS fix for the first time after power up the LED will blink twice approximately every 5 seconds.
 This wait is by design, we do not want the tracker sending erroneous GPS information if it is not working properly.
 With the GPS outside with a good view of the sky the GPS should get a fix, the LED will go off and the serial monitor should report something like this;

     TTN_GPS_TRACKER